jeffknerr/mytrilog/README.md

 I am running this on debian 10/ubuntu 20.04 linux computers.

-Set up .env file (if you want to test emails, for password resets):
+Set up the `.env` file (if you want to test emails, for password resets):

 ```
 SECRET_KEY=your-secret-key-here